-This is an excerpt from the introduction to the collection of stories above (edited by Isaac Asimov).
+This is an excerpt from the introduction to the collection of stories (Nebula Award Stories) below (edited by Isaac Asimov).
 Asimov remains one of the most prolific writers of all time, having written everything from textbooks, science fiction, literary critiques to just about everything else.
 Asimov also authored a ‘guide to Shakespeare’ – which is considered by many to be one of the most useful references of its kind.
 What does Asimov have to say about challenges unique to science fiction?

 |Nebula Award Stories 8 (Eight)|

 “Most forms of literature have as their climax an act – the gun, the fist, the baseball bat, the kiss..
 An exception is the classic mystery in which the great detective has a thought.
 In good science fiction, there may be much action and violence, but the crucial factor is the idea.
 Science Fiction, as a literature of ideas, appeals particularly to those who value ideas and find pleasure in considering them.”

 “As it happens, Science Fiction is a particularly difficult form of writing.
 To see why this is so, consider that every form of fiction has both its foreground and its background.
 In the fore-ground are the characters, who are thinking their thoughts and doing their deeds.
 In the background is the society or sub-society in which the characters live and against which their thoughts and actions have meaning.”